ymasory/alacs/README.md

 # Alacs - Bug finder for Scala #

+## Goals ##
+The aim is to provide a tool for finding defects in Scala tools by analyzing ASTs in compilation.
+Think [FindBugs](http://findbugs.sourceforge.net/) for Scala.

 ## Try it ##
 Alacs is not ready for serious use, but feel free to try it out.